tum-pbs/pbdl-book/overview.md

 The proposed techniques are novel, sometimes difficult to apply, and significant practical difficulties combing physics and DL persist.
-Also, many fundamental theoretical questions remain unaddressed, most importantly regarding data efficienty and generalization.
+Also, many fundamental theoretical questions remain unaddressed, most importantly regarding data efficiency and generalization.

 Over the course of the last decades, highly specialized and accurate discretization schemes have